Redecorating/archinstall-mbp/README.md

 -	submenu for selecting a second profile (i.e. a desktop enviroment)

 TODO:
+-	Fix kernel source verification for kernel with the M1 wifi patch
 -	install mbpfan?
 -	configure apple-ib-tb and apple-bce options
 -	hybrid graphics?